an4kein/_sql_injections/README.md

 ```

+so as i showed above test for '--' type comment in the same manner you can check for all commenting types and the one which gives same output as giving with "http://leettime.net/sqlninja.com/tasks/basic_ch1.php?id=1" then that can help you understand the type of internal query alongwith the comment that you can use.

 #### Information IMPORTANT
 Remember whenever the input is enclosed with single quotes only single quote with input will create error.